JeremyTallant/sales_dashboard/README.md

 * Who is our top customer in each segment?
 * What is our top item in sales?
 * What is our top item in volume?

+This dashboard gives good insights on how the business is performing overall and how each segment is performing over time.